emeagenciadigital/meilisearchadmin/README.md

 - Add geo filter and geo sort.

+**August 13 2022**

+- Added compability with version 1 backend.

 ## ¿Is it free?

 Almost because is incredibly cheap and for lifetime.

-- Connect with 1 server and 1 index $29 USD.
+- Connect with 1 server and unlimited indexes $29 USD.
 - Connect to unlimited servers and indexes $79 USD.
 - Get the source code $2,500 USD.